PedrooFelix/Insights-Business/README.md

 The business operates in more than 20 cities, reaching tens of thousands of orders per day.
 One key element to determine how many orders we can accept, when we must begin to work on an order and also, at which time can we promise delivery to the customer, is the **time estimation**.

-In this case, we ask you to help us with our daily operation.

-Here are the details of the info we will provide to you:

 ***Orders table***:

 - order_id: identifier of the order.